bullinteractive/hotel-engine-code-exercise/README.md

 Create a fallback should a user traverse directly to that URL (like the main search query)
 - [x] Create results filter based on language(s) selected
 - [ ] (IN PROGRESS) Create results sorting functions for star
+- [ ] (IN PROGRESS) Clearly comment code and make sure formatting isn't all over the place

 #### Objective